E-2 Visa Fees | Application Cost, Investment Amount, Lawyer Fees

 • If they asked for a fee that was greater than the listed amount.

-• If they were unable to process your petition within 15 calendar days if you opted for premium processing.
+• If they were unable to process your petition within 15 business days if you opted for premium processing.
 Note: the USCIS will not refund the basic filing fee, only the premium processing fee.

 What are the Lawyer Fees?